1990–91 Northern Michigan Wildcats men's ice hockey season: Season

 Northern Michigan was looking to bounce back after a disappointing season.
-Getting star defenseman Brad Werenka back from injury, now in his fifth year, was a big help.
-The maturation of sophomores Scott Beattie and Jim Hiller would provide a scoring punch that led the nation but, most importantly, starting goaltender Bill Pye recovered from a poor 1989–90 season.
+Defense man Brad Werenka recovered from his injury and rejoined the team for the fifth year.
+Scott Beattie and Jim Hiller, strong sophomores would also help the team.

 Scoring early and often

-From the start of the season it was apparent that the Wildcats had one of the best offenses in the nation.
+From the start of the season, it was apparent that the Wildcats had one of the best offenses in the nation.
 Their scoring prowess, combined with playing seven consecutive games at home, allowed NMU to get off to an 8–0–1 start.
 Their winning streak ended when they hit the road to play Minnesota; without the advantage of the Lakeview Arena crowd NMU took only 1 point over the weekend and allowed the Gophers to take the top spot in the WCHA standings.

 Road woes

 Northern Michigan followed up their first loss of the season with a visit to the east, taking on Hockey East powerhouse Maine.
 The Black Bears shut down the high-flying Wildcat offense, holding NMU to three goals in two games.
-After the pair of losses, NMU returned home to face nearby rival Michigan Tech and were able to right the ship with two wins in the home-and-home series.
-Two weeks later NMU headed to North Dakota to take on the Fighting Sioux in a vert important series.
-Though the scores were close, NMU won both games, putting them ahead of Minnesota, who was busy playing non-conference games.
-After the big win the Wildcats had a letdown against St. Cloud State, a program that had just joined the WCHA, losing both road games to the Huskies.
-NMU had a one-point lead in the conference standings but Minnesota had two games in hand and it looked like the two teams would fight for the MacNaughton Cup all the way to the finish.
+After the pair of losses, NMU returned home to face nearby rival Michigan Tech and were able to accomplish two wins in the home-and-home series.
+Two weeks later NMU headed to North Dakota to take on the Fighting Sioux in a very important series.
+Though the scores were close, NMU won both games, putting them ahead of Minnesota, who were also busy playing non-conference games.
+After the big win the Wildcats lost against St. Cloud State, a program that had just joined the WCHA, losing both road games to the Huskies.
+NMU had a one-point lead in the conference standings, but Minnesota had won two games, and it looked like the two teams would fight for the MacNaughton Cup.